Partnerships

 The opportunity

 Every day, children in Myanmar look to UNICEF to change their lives.
 Families want UNICEF to ensure their children are nourished, healthy, safe, and educated.
 Communities rely on UNICEF to be their voice.
-And UNICEF’s partners count on us to transform the funds they have provided into effective action for children.
-In turn, UNICEF counts on the partners to continue believing in our mission – in the possibilities for children – and to sustain partners’ support for UNICEF.
+And UNICEF’s partners count on us to transform the funds and support they have provided into effective action for children.
+In turn, UNICEF counts on its partners to continue believing in our mission – in the possibilities for children – and to sustain their support for UNICEF.

 With our partners’ support, UNICEF can pioneer new ideas for children; work across the entire childhood from birth through adolescence; scale-up proven solutions; prepare and respond rapidly in emergencies and thereafter; and, most importantly, given our sustained presence in the country, achieve the greatest impact for children.